Mehlville High School: Athletics and school culture

 One of the school's most notable achievements was their Class 5A football State Championship in fall 1999.
 The team had an 13-1 overall record.
 This is the school's only state championship in football, but the team has been Class 5A runner-ups twice, in 1994 and 2007.
 All three of these championship games were played at the Trans World/Edward Jones Dome in Downtown St. Louis.

 In 2020, the school renamed their football field "Jack Jordan Stadium" in honor of Jack Jordan, who died on April 25 at the age of 79.
 He worked for the Mehlville School District for 33 years as a teacher, coach, counselor, and principal.

 One of the many traditions for seniors at Mehlville High School is the tradition of "painting a paw print."
 The asphalt path that lead to Jack Jordan Stadium from the school is painted with numerous white paw prints, and at the beginning of the school year, right before football season, each senior is given one of these paw prints to design however they want.
-This is a great way to express a student's interests, hobbies and creativity and to leave a lasting impact at the school.

 Mehlville's mascot, an anthropomorphic black panther, is commonly seen at sporting events greeting students and cheering on the team along with the Green Pit, Mehlville's student section known for its loud and rowdy antics.
 In March 2022, this mascot finally got a name: "Mehlvin the Panther".
 It was chosen through a student poll run by the Mehlville Student Leadership group, and the name "Mehlvin," a play on words of the school's name and the English name Melvin, was the most popular and well received by the student body.

 In the school's Upper Commons, there is a wooden panther statue with a time capsule embedded inside its base.
 The statue and time capsule were both gifted to the school by the graduating Class of 2000.
 The time capsule will be opened at the class's 25 year reunion in May or June 2025.
 After the reunion, the graduating Class of 2025 will have the honor of replacing the contents of the time capsule with new items from their time in high school, and then the capsule will be sealed for another quarter century.